Yosemite, finally!

 Everything was so BIG!

-After some reading on the park the night before, we decided that the 10-14 hour trek to the top of Half Dome and back would require a little more advanced planning and chutzpah than we had bargained for, so we settled on the Mist Trail to Vernal Fall and then around and back again.
+After reading up on the park the night before, we decided that the 10-14 hour trek to the top of Half Dome and back would require a little more advanced planning and chutzpah than we had bargained for, so we settled on the Mist Trail to Vernal Fall and then down and back again.

 Map of Yosemite's mist trail to the Vernal Fall

 This trail was no joke.
 As soon as we got on it, it started taking us up.
+Straight up.
 Breaks were frequent.
-Here Stephanie is celebrating taking one.

 Yosemite National Park's Vernal Fall